Haven (TV series)

-The one-hour drama premiered on July 9, 2010, on Syfy, and concluded on December 17, 2015.
+The series premiered on July 9, 2010, on Syfy, and concluded on December 17, 2015.
 In August 2015, Syfy canceled the series after five seasons.

 Premise

 When FBI Special Agent Audrey Parker (Emily Rose) is dispatched to the small town of Haven, Maine, on a routine case, she finds herself becoming increasingly involved in the return of "The Troubles", a plague of supernatural afflictions that have occurred in the town at least twice before.
 With an openness to the possibility of the paranormal, she also finds a more personal link in Haven that may lead her to the mother she has never known.

 Over time, Parker, who eventually quits the FBI to join the Haven Police Department, begins to realize that her arrival in Haven may have been pre-arranged and that her name and even her memories may not be her own.
 As the series progresses, she learns more about the mysteries of both Haven and her true identity.

 She and her partner, police detective Nathan Wuornos (Lucas Bryant), find themselves frequently facing problems caused by both the effects of the Troubles, as well as the activities of town folk who take more drastic measures against those who are Troubled.